Cedar Banks — the women’s prison that never was

 In the 1930s a Works Progress Administration class from Michigan State College dynamited the power house smokestack.
 The steel-and-concrete bridge across the river was also demolished as a WPA project.

 At some point, the state transferred the land to M.S.U.
-The transmitter equipment house was built in 1954, designed by the late Bowd’s former partner, Orlie Munson.12
+The transmitter equipment house was built in 1954, designed by the late Bowd’s partner, Orlie Munson.12

 A 1965 Lansing State Journal article, which mistakenly credits a different architect for the prison’s design, surveyed the leftover ruins: chunks of concrete from the power house walls and the bridge abutments, dripping with vines and moss, resembling the “remains of an ancient temple.”
 Today, very little sign of the training school project remains.13